-The term 'John Maynard Keynes' is included in the Economics edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'John Maynard Keynes' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 John Maynard Keynes proved to be the English economist, professor, and journalist who also served in British government as a key economic advisor at the powerful British Treasury department.
 He has become best remembered for his at-the-time influential Keynesian economics.
 These theories had to do with the reasons for and solutions to long term unemployment.